- Home Inspection Continuing Education in Washington State

 Continuing education must be approved by the Program to be counted towards your renewal.
 Essentially, the continuing education must be accredited with the state’s home inspection licensing program.

-Though there may be overlap in approved courses between home inspection and real estate agent continuing education, it is not safe to assume that a particular class, like real estate fundamentals, for example, will satisfy either professional requirement without checking with your state’s department of licensing first.
+Though there may be overlap in approved CE courses between home inspection and real estate agent continuing education, it is not safe to assume that a particular class, like real estate fundamentals, for example, will satisfy either professional requirement without checking with your state’s department of licensing first.

 Can I Carry Over Unused Continuing Education From one Licensing Period to the Next